khalilia2000/Car-ND-Vehicle-Detection-and-Tracking/README.md

 I defined 4 different search areas (lines 55 to 64 of `trackvehicles.py`):
 ```
-# search widnows below indicates the areas of interest that should be searched plus the search window size.
+# search windows below indicates the areas of interest that should be searched plus the search window size.
-# The first element is the ((x_min, x_max), (y_min, y_max)) where the coordiantes are relative to the image
+# The first element is the ((x_min, x_max), (y_min, y_max)) where the coordinates are relative to the image
-# size, (i.e. between 0 and 1) and the second element is the size of the search widnow:
+# size, (i.e. between 0 and 1) and the second element is the size of the search window:
 search_window_1 = (np.array([[0.0,1.0], [0.5, 1.0]]), 64)
 search_window_2 = (np.array([[0.0,1.0], [0.5, 1.0]]), 96)
 search_window_3 = (np.array([[0.0,1.0], [0.5, 1.0]]), 128)